mugubr/django_base/README.md

 1.  **Run the install command inside the `web` container:**
     ```bash
-    # For a PRODUCTION dependency
+    # For a production dependency
     docker-compose exec web uv add "some-package"

     # For a development dependency (like a testing tool)